Chris-Mark-Wilson/sabotage81/README.md

 same thing to move the guard!!! so.. onwards.. cool, now Ive got  bomb..
-I rendered the bomb before "me" so that you see me and not the bomb when Im running around the screen, carrying it with me!
+I rendered the bomb before "me" so that you see me and not the bomb when Im running around the screen, carrying it with me! maybe I'll code in a machine gun later just so I can say "now I too have a machine gun"...